== How I navigate on Life's Undercurrent ==

-Today's blog story, the third in a series called "Teaching Stories", features a brand new set of bicolor gold wedding rings that I made by hand in my studio in the Netherlands.
-I designed the rings in the pictographic style of mazinaajimowin: the spiritual imagery that my ancestors carved in a ritual context in copper, in animal hide, and in birch bark scrolls; also, still many of these 'spirit writings' can be found on cliff walls and rocks in remote places in the vicinity of Gichigamiin, the Great Lakes of the Turtle Island continent (North America).
+Today's blog story, the third in a series called “Teaching Stories,” features a brand new set of bicolor gold wedding rings that I made by hand in my jeweler's studio.
+I designed the rings in the pictographic style of mazinaajimowin: the spiritual imagery that my ancestors carved in a ritual context in copper, in animal hide, and in birch bark scrolls; also, still many of these “spirit writings” can be found on cliff walls and rocks in remote places in the vicinity of Gichigamiin, the Great Lakes of the Turtle Island continent (North America).

 Both wedding rings feature a meandering river connected by stylized images that represent mino-bimaadiziwin, the lessons of the Midewiwin* leading to living a good, wholesome, and balanced life.